jvang0620/Calendar/README.md

 Next, right-click anywhere in the HTML file and select "Open with Live Server", and the app will display on your local machine.

-You're all set as.
+You're all set.

-Have fun!!!:)
+Happy coding!!!:)